 I'm sharing with you today a recipe for homemade blueberry muffins that bakes up quickly so you can have them on the table for breakfast in no time.
-They also make a nice treat for when the kids come home from school.
-This is a basic muffin recipe that I know you’re going to love.

 Freezing Fresh Blueberries Tip

 Here is my easy freezing tip for fresh blueberries.
 I do this every year when blueberries are on sale in the grocery store.